Wellington, British Columbia: North Wellington

 In 1925, Island Collieries, owned by King & Foster Co., opened a small operation, which Canadian Collieries acquired in 1927.
 Renamed Wellington Extension No. 9, the mine operated intermittently until closing in 1932.

 Later community overview

 Wellington remained largely rural until World War II, when Nanaimo started to grow, and Wellington became an adjacent bedroom community.
-In the 1960s, the Wellington Improvement District amalgamated with the City of Nanaimo.
-Since amalgamation with Nanaimo, Wellington District is often referred to as "North Nanaimo" with only the former town site areas keeping the neighbourhood name of "Wellington".
+In the 1970sq, the Wellington Improvement District amalgamated with the City of Nanaimo, after the populations of Harewood and Nanaimo were allowed to carry the vote.
+Since the 2000s, Wellington District is often referred to as "North Nanaimo" with only the former town site areas keeping the neighbourhood name of "Wellington".

 Today's Wellington neighbourhood is often referred to as Diver Lake, Long Lake, Wellington, Rutherford, or North Nanaimo.
 Its lakes provide fishing and recreation, while its heritage as an old town has resulted in a diverse composition which includes residential, commercial, and industrial land.
 It is flanked by Nanaimo North Town Centre (formerly Rutherford Mall), Long Lake, and Country Club Mall to the north, Beban Community Center Complex to the south-east, farms to the west, and the Mostar/Boban industrial area to the northwest.